apiaxle/blog/_posts/2013-07-03-signs-youre-veering-from-good-api-design.md

 * Maintaining the codes from the API publisher's end will be a pain.
-* This will mean developers will have to represent each of the codes with an enum-a-like or have their code littered with awful stuff like `if error.code is 2301 then`.
+* This will mean developers will have to represent each of the codes with an enum-a-like or have their code littered with awful stuff like `if error.code is 2301 then ...`.
+As time passes the meaning of 2301 will be lost.
 * Message can't be relied upon as presumably when someone notices "cant" and wants to change it to "can't" there will be clients that break.